 This guide shows how to make cookies without vanilla, how to boost flavor naturally, and how to avoid the most common baking mistakes.

-Ingredients for Chocolate Chip Cookies Without Vanilla
+Chocolate Chip Cookie Recipe Without Vanilla Extract

 Core ingredients